Blog | Entrepreneurship

 Putting the entrepreneurial spirit to action

-Robert and I knew what we were working for—financial freedom.
-That was our purpose and we knew this wouldn’t come from getting a “good job” and relying on a paycheck.
-We had to know how money worked and how to make it work for us.
-We had to build a business that would support us and invest in assets that would provide passive cash flow.
-And so we embraced our individual and collective entrepreneurial spirit and didn’t stop until we’d accomplished our goal.
+Robert and Kim knew what they were working for—financial freedom.
+That was their purpose and they knew it wouldn’t come from getting a “good job” and relying on a paycheck.
+They had to know how money worked and how to make it work for them.
+They had to build a business that would support them, and invest in assets that would provide passive cash flow.
+And so, they embraced their individual and collective entrepreneurial spirit and didn’t stop until they accomplished their goal.

-Our optimism, our ability to celebrate little wins (like affording a motel room to sleep in and some KFC for dinner), is what kept us going.
-The bright side of every misfortune that struck us kept our purpose alive.
+Their optimism and ability to celebrate little wins (like affording a motel room to sleep in and some KFC for dinner), is what kept them going.
+The bright side of every misfortune that struck them, kept their purpose alive.

-Finally, our resilience made it so that we never stayed down.
-We couldn’t; we made staying committed to our purpose simply a matter of survival.
+Finally, their resilience made it so that they never stayed down.
+They couldn’t; staying committed to their purpose was simply a matter of survival.

 What are you working for?